mendix/docs/content/refguide/page.md

 Both modes allow you to edit your page by doing the following:

-* Dragging widgets from the **Toolbox** dock onto the page
+* Dragging widgets from the **Toolbox** pane onto the page
 * Dragging widgets, and their contents, from one place on the page to another
-* Properties of each widget are shown in the **Properties** dock
+* Properties of each widget are shown in the **Properties** pane
-* A Properties dialog can be opened from the menu you get when you right-click the widget
+* A Properties dialog window can be opened from the menu you get when you right-click the widget

 ### 2.1 Structure Mode{#structure-mode}

-In structure mode, the page widgets are laid out so that it is easy to see the logical relationship between them.
-It has the following features which are not available in design Mode:
+In Structure mode, the page widgets are laid out so that it is easy to see the logical relationship between them.
+It has the following features which are not available in Design mode:

 * Widgets are shown with additional information easily visible – for example, data sources for data views and the width assigned to columns

     ![Frequently-used widgets](attachments/page/structure-mode-info.png)

-* Each widget has a drop zone before/above and after/below it – this makes it easier to place widgets correctly when they appear close together in Design Mode
+* Each widget has a drop zone before/above and after/below it – this makes it easier to place widgets correctly when they appear close together in Design mode
-* Right-click on a drop zone allows you to add a widget at that position
+* Right-click on a drop zone allows you to insert a widget into it
-* There is a menu at the top of the page of frequently-used widgets – these cannot be dragged, but are positioned by clicking on a drop zone after selecting the widget
+* There is a menu at the top of the page of frequently-used widgets – these cannot be dragged, but are positioned by clicking a drop zone after selecting the widget

     ![Frequently-used widgets](attachments/page/frequently-used.png)